-We are dependent upon our information technology systems and those of certain third parties.
+We are dependent upon our information technology systems and those of certain third-parties.
 The inability to maintain and enhance our systems could have an adverse impact on our financial results and operations.

-The day-to-day operation of our business is highly dependent on information technology systems, including those of certain third-party suppliers, some of which are based in territories with potential geopolitical risk.
-Furthermore, our business relies on the use of numerous distinct information technology systems, billing systems, sales channels, databases as well as different rate plans, promotions and product offerings, which make our operations increasingly complex and may unfavourably impact our response time to market trends and the risk of billing or service errors.
-An inability to maintain and enhance our existing information technology systems to accommodate additional customer growth or to support new products, and services could have an adverse impact on our ability to acquire new subscribers, retain existing customers, produce accurate and timely billing, generate revenue growth, manage operating expenses and carry out operations without interruption; all of which may have a material adverse effect on our business, prospects, results of operations and financial condition.
+The day-to-day operation of our business is highly dependent on information technology systems, including those of certain third-party suppliers, some of which are based in territories providing geopolitical risk.
+An inability to maintain and enhance our existing information technology systems or obtain new systems to accommodate additional customer growth or to support new products and services could have an adverse impact on our ability to acquire new subscribers, retain existing customers, produce accurate and timely billing, generate revenue growth, manage operating expenses and carry out operation without interruption, all of which may have a material adverse effect on our business, prospects, results of operations and financial condition.